Rape accuser testifies against filmmaker Paul Haggis

 “I couldn’t understand how somebody who seemed like a nice guy would do that,” she said.

-Breest, now 36, said she first met the Haggis — known for writing Oscar best pictures winners “Crash,” which he also directed, and “Million Dollar Baby” — in 2012 at a premiere afterparty.
-She had a side job with an organization that coordinates such events.
+Breest, now 36, said she first met the “Crash” and “Million Dollar Baby” screenwriter in 2012 at a premiere afterparty where she was working.

-Breest and Haggis went on to exchange occasional professional emails and party chitchat, she said, over the months before their paths crossed again at another premiere party on Jan.
+Breest and Haggis exchanged occasional professional emails and party chitchat, she said, over the months before their paths crossed again at another premiere party she worked on Jan.
 31, 2013.

-After they interacted a bit during the event, a tipsy — but not stumbling drunk — Breest accepted the filmmaker’s offer of a ride, and then his invitation for a drink, she told jurors.
-She said she tried to shift the setting to someplace public, but he pushed for his apartment in Manhattan’s SoHo neighborhood, and she didn’t want to offend one of her employer’s red-carpet guests.
+A tipsy — but not stumbling drunk — Breest accepted the filmmaker’s offer of a ride, and then his invitation for a drink, she told jurors.
+She said she suggested someplace public instead, but he pushed for his apartment in Manhattan’s SoHo neighborhood, and she didn’t want to offend one of her employer’s red-carpet guests.

-“But just so you know,” she testified that she told him en route, “I’m not sleeping in SoHo tonight.”
+“But just so you know,” she testified that she told him, “I’m not sleeping in SoHo tonight.”

 Yet Haggis’ advances began as soon as she put her bags down in his loft’s open kitchen, Breest said.